storyblok/php-management-api-client/README.md

 The *Storyblok Management API PHP Client* library simplifies the integration with Storyblok's Management API in PHP applications.
 With easy-to-use methods, you can interact with your Storyblok space effectively.

+> ⚠️ This is just a Proof of Concept, so it is a Work In Progess.
+We are adding more endpoint coverage, specific Response Data etc...

 ## Installation

 Install the package via Composer: